brutusin/flea-db/README.md

 ###ObjectFleaDB
 [ObjectFleaDB](src/main/java/org/brutusin/fleadb/impl/ObjectFleaDB.java) is built on top of *GenericFleaDB*.

-Basically an *ObjectFleaDB* delegates all its functionality to a wrapped *GenericFleaDB* instance, making use of [JSON SPI](https://github.com/brutusin/commons/blob/master/README.md#json-spi) to perform transformations `POJO<->JsonNode` and `Class<->JsonSchema`.
+Basically an *ObjectFleaDB* delegates all its functionality to a wrapped *GenericFleaDB* instance, making use of `org.brutusin:json` to perform transformations `POJO<->JsonNode` and `Class<->JsonSchema`.
 This is the reason why all *flea-db* databases can be used with *GenericFleaDB*.

 ## Schema
 ###JSON SPI
-As cited before, this library makes use of the [JSON SPI](https://github.com/brutusin/commons/blob/master/README.md#json-spi), so a JSON service provider like [json-codec-jackson](https://github.com/brutusin/json-codec-jackson) is needed at runtime.
-The choosen provider will determine JSON serialization, validation, parsing and schema generation.
+As cited before, this library makes use of the [`org.brutusin:json`](https://github.com/brutusin/json), so a JSON service provider like [json-provider](https://github.com/brutusin/json-provider) is needed at runtime.
+The choosen provider will determine JSON serialization, validation, parsing, schema generation and expression semantics.

 ###JSON Schema extension
 Standard JSON schema specification has been extended to declare indexable properties (`"index":"index"` and `"index":"facet"` options):